 - Both men and women who are cast in MSU Theatre productions must purchase acceptable rehearsal shoes.

 - Individuals assigned to scenery, lighting or properties must provide their own work goggles and canvas or leather work gloves.

 - Any questions or requests, such as requests for revisions of the crew lists, must be directed to the Professor of Record.

-- Freshman theatre majors are required to attend a jury in December.
+- First semester theatre majors are required to attend a jury in December.
 All theatre majors and minors are required to have a jury at the end of spring semester.

 Point value/grade distribution: 100-90=A, 89-80=B, 79-70=C, 69-60=D, 59-0=F